paralect/ansible-profiles-plugin/README.md

 There are two ways to select profile.

-Create `.profile` file in the same folder, where your `profiles` folder is located with this content:
+Create `.profile` file in the same folder, where your `profiles` folder is located with the following content:

 ```
-profile: production/datacenter`
+profile: production/datacenter1`
 ```

+This file should be marked as ignored for your SCM tool (git, svn etc.).

 Or set environment variable `ANSIBLE_PROFILE`:

 ```
-exports ANSIBLE_PROFILE=production/datacenter
+exports ANSIBLE_PROFILE=production/datacenter1
 ```

 If you have specified `ANSIBLE_PROFILE` environment variable, than `.profile` file will be ignored.